efrutos/get_next_line/README.md

 1. **Requeriments**
    The program is implemented in C and requires the GCC compiler along with standard C libraries to execute properly.
    The main function included in this repository is not part of the project itself, but simply a way to test it.
-Feel free to use your own main function, and don't forget to add the #include “get_next_line.h” header at the top.
+Feel free to use your own main function, and don't forget to add the ‘#include “get_next_line.h” header at the top.
+   Also, the texts included in the test_gnl file are for testing purposes only, and are the ones used in the main function.
+Again, feel free to use your own test texts, as well as enter text for stdin.

 3. **Clone the repository**